 The PDC Premier League of Darts is now in its 16th year and in that time has surprised many early doubters to become one of the biggest darts events of the year.

 Initially the event was dominated by Phil Taylor, who holds the record with 6 titles, he won all of the first 4 from 2005-2008 and didn’t lose any of his first 44 matches.
-Michael van Gerwen has taken this mantle now with four titles, he has also won for the last three years in a row.
+Michael van Gerwen has taken this mantle now with five titles, he has also won for the last four years in a row.